Kargisa/newtons/README.md

 git clone --recurse-submodules https://github.com/Kargisa/newtons.git
 ```

-It is importat to note, that for NEWTONS to build, the [Vulkan Memory Allocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) submodule needs to be included, [imgui](https://github.com/ocornut/imgui/tree/docking) does not.
+It is importat to note, that for NEWTONS to build, the [Vulkan Memory Allocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) and [GLFW](https://github.com/glfw/glfw) submodules need to be included, [imgui](https://github.com/ocornut/imgui/tree/docking) does not.